 I went to Munich one October a while ago and in the famous Viktualienmarkt I saw paradise.
 Stalls and stalls of wild mushrooms, nothing else but the most beautiful fungi.
 There must have been a tonne of them.

-There were beautiful ceps, white hedgehogs, sunny chanterelles, murky trumpets, milkcaps – I could have stayed and lived there.
-Right there in the market - at least until the end of the wild mushroom season.
+There were beautiful ceps, white hedgehogs, sunny chanterelles, murky trumpets, milkcaps – I could have lived there.
+Right there in the market, at least until the end of the wild mushroom season.

 Of all things foraged, mushrooms are the best; in fact, wild mushrooms are my food heaven.
-I think I could just LIVE on wild mushrooms, or at least eat them every day, throwing in a scrap of meat or cheese every now and then.
+I think I could just LIVE on wild mushrooms, or at least eat them every day, throwing in a scrap of bread or cheese every now and then.

 Sadly, I can’t put it to the test as the wild mushrooms you can forage in England are very few and far between.
 Somehow the types of English forests and the forest floor are not conducive to fungal growth, or at least the consumable varieties.